Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market (TAM) for cloud services and enterprise software is estimated to be in the trillions of dollars.
-Oracle is positioned to capture a significant portion of this TAM by expanding its cloud offerings and focusing on enterprise customers.
+The TAM for cloud computing is expected to reach hundreds of billions of dollars.
+Oracle is positioned to capture a significant portion of this market with its OCI and SaaS offerings.

 Upturn SWOT Analysis